stkent/amplify/README.md

     ./gradlew amplify:check

-will perform all the standard `check` tasks, as well as noting any violations detected by:
+will execute all the standard `check` tasks, as well as noting any violations detected by:

 - [FindBugs™](http://findbugs.sourceforge.net/);
 - [PMD](https://pmd.github.io/);
 - [checkstyle](http://checkstyle.sourceforge.net/).

 The Travis CI pull request build will fail if any violations are detected; these violations will be reported as top-level comments on the corresponding pull request.
+Violation detection and reporting is handled by the [Gnag](https://github.com/btkelly/gnag) Gradle plugin.

 ## Running Tests